shawngraham/cdh2020/content/en/week/4/instructions.md

 ### Do

 {{< notice success "Important" >}} With tech work, if it doesn't come together in about 30 minutes, it won't come in an hour.
 So take a break.
 Close the laptop.
 Call somebody up for help.
 Find another pair of eyes to look at the problem.
 I don't want to hear that you labored heroically for 2 hours to do something.
 Jump into our social space and ask for advice.
+Remember: it's not **how many** you do, it's **that you pushed yourself** that matters.
 {{< /notice >}}

 ### Reflect